 I bring to this work eight years of management consulting and sustainability advisory work experience, related experience conducting business analysis and applied social research, and a passion for learning.
 My early career experience in the advertising industry and as a freelance writer enables me to incorporate strategic communications.

-Finally, the blog will occasionally include posts focussed on PhD journey reflections and learnings.
+Finally, the blog will occasionally include posts focussed on my PhD journey reflections and learnings.

 For further information on my research and writing see the ‘Research’ page